metalsmith/metalsmith.io/src/index.md

 ---

-# Plugins
+# The Plugins
-Metalsmith core doesn't have any plugins bundled with it by default, you just require plugins as needed.
-If you make your own plugin, submit a pull request and it will show up here.
+The core Metalsmith library doesn't have any plugins bundled with it by default, you just require them as needed.
+Here's a list of them:

 <figure class="Plugins">
   <ul class="Plugin-list">